amuraleedhar/puppet-cnos/README.md

          ad_intvl =>  100
 }
 ```
 **Note** - All the above recipes require the config file to reside on the client.
-You can also create one at the workstation and transfer to the client using chef resources in a recipe

 ## Dependencies
-* Chef 13 or later
+* Puppet 4.10 or later
 * Lenovo CNOS 10.4 or later
 * rest-client